Each match is controlled by a referee who has full authority to enforce the Laws of the Game in connection with the match.

 allows play to continue until the ball is out of play if a player is only slightly injured

-stops play if a player is seriously injured and ensures that the player is removed from the field of play.
-An injured player may not be treated on the field of play and may only re-enter after play has restarted; if the ball is in play, re-entry must be from the touchline but if the ball is out of play, it may be from any boundary line.
-Exceptions to the requirement to leave the field of play are only when:
+if a player is seriously injured and ensures that the player is removed from the field of play.
+An injured player may not be treated on the field of playonly and may only re-enterand, where an injury results in play being stopped or the restart of play being delayed, the injured player must leave the field of play after play has restarted;one minute if the ball is in play, re-entry must be from the touchline but if the ball is out of play, it may be from any boundary line.* Exceptions The only exceptions to the requirement to leave the field of play arefor and/or after treatment only when:a goalkeeper is injured

 a goalkeeper and an outfield player have collided and need attention